laurent-martin/ets-to-homeassistant/README.md

    name:             "from ETS",
    description:      "from ETS",
    address:          group address as string. e.g. "x/y/z" depending on project style,
-   datapoint:        datapoint type as string "x.00y",
+   datapoint:        datapoint type as string "x.abc", e.g. 1.001,
    objs:             [list of _obid_ using this group address],
    custom:           {custom values set by lambda: ha_address_type, linknx_disp_name }                                            #
   },...
  },
  ob:{
   _obid_ => {
-   name:   "from ETS",
+   name:   "from ETS, either function name or full name with room if option --full-name is used",
-   type:   "object type, see below",
+   type:   "ETS function type, see below",
    floor:  "from ETS",
    room:   "from ETS",
    ga:     [list of _gaid_ included in this object],